Skip to content

 • Remote Registry

 The STA Collector must be able to access the clients.
-If the Windows Firewall is active on a client, you can create a rule via PowerShell:
+If Windows Firewall is active on the clients, access must match the selected polling methods.

 STAS settings on the Sophos Firewall (SFOS)

-Firewall rule for administrator to access the Internet using RDP
+Firewall rule for an administrator to access the internet through RDP

 Troubleshooting